lucasaa482/gitscrolls/guides/quick-start-guide.md

 ## What Are GitScrolls?

-GitScrolls are nine archetypal patterns that transform how we approach software development by integrating timeless wisdom with modern coding practices.
+GitScrolls are ten archetypal patterns that transform how we approach software development by integrating timeless wisdom with modern coding practices.
 They help teams build more compassionate, sustainable, and meaningful software.

 ## The Core Philosophy